luccadibe/benchctl/examples/local_container/README.md

 ## Benchmark Stages

-The benchmark configuration includes four stages:
+The benchmark configuration includes five stages:

 1. **build-docker-image** - Builds the Docker image for the server
 2. **start-container** - Starts the containerized server with health checks
 3. **run-load-test** - Executes the load generator and collects CSV data
 4. **cleanup-container** - Stops and removes the container
+5. **analyse_csv** - Runs a Python script via `uv` that prints JSON to stdout; the stage has `append_metadata: true` so the JSON is merged into the run's metadata automatically

 ## Data Schema